-Portfolio Checkpoint #5 Final Evaluation (Graduation and Application for Certification)
+Portfolio Checkpoint #6 Final Evaluation (Graduation and Application for Certification)

 • Final Assessment Report: Before his/her graduation date, the candidate will submit his/her completed portfolio for final assessment (see submission dates below).
 A faculty committee will evaluate the portfolio and complete the "Final Assessment Report".
-The portfolio, along with the Final Assessment Report will be submitted to the Director of Teacher Education.
+The final portfolio, along with the Final Assessment Report will be submitted to the Director of Teacher Education.

 The Director of Teacher Education will review the Final Assessment Report and make a final determination of acceptance.
-Upon acceptance of the candidate's portfolio as "satisfactory", a copy of the Final Assessment Report forms will be placed on file in the Education Office.
-The portfolio notebook and file box are returned to the candidate.
+Upon final acceptance of the candidate's portfolio, a copy of the Final Assessment Report forms will be placed on file in the Education Office.